Connection Kick Start© is the overarching name for three signature programs:

-By opening a file at Buds in Bloom®, the team Connection Kick Start© is able to connect you to appropriate help resources, while your child and/or family waits for specialized services in the public sector.
+By opening a file at Buds in Bloom, the team of Companions is able to connect you to appropriate help resources, while your child and/or family waits for support or specialized services in the public sector.

-The children and their family who benefit from our services are waiting for a specialized service in rehabilitation, health, special education, sport, leisure or recreation.
-Our children are infants or young children with difficulties such as a(n):
+The children and their family who benefit from our programs are waiting for a specialized service in rehabilitation, health, special education, sport, leisure or recreation, or financial support.
+Our children are infants or young children with varying abilities such as a(n):

 - Risk for developmental or academic challenges

 - Developmental delay

 - Autism spectrum (ASD, PDD, Asperger Syndrome, PDD-NOS)

 - Attention deficit disorder with or without hyperactivity (ADD or ADH-D)